emilsViksnins/Practical_Project/readme.md

  - IntelliJ

 ## Launch procedure
-Git clone this repository locally.
+-Git clone this repository locally.
-Verify that MySQL is running on the target system.
+-Verify that MySQL is running on the target system.
-Create a database: expense_manager and tables: transactions and user.
+-Create a database: expense_manager and tables: transactions and user.
 (All provided in MySQL Dump file) For testing purposes, the Dump file also contains test users and passwords to log into the application.
 **IMPORTANT** To successfully connect to the database, change the default password and username ("root") in the ExpenseManagerApp class to your MySQL password and username.